 In 1971, Gaddafi sponsored the creation of a Libyan General Women's Federation.

-In 1972, a law was passed criminalizing the marriage of girls under the age of sixteen.
+In 1972, a law was passed criminalizing the marriage of girls under the age of sixteen and making the woman's consent a necessary prerequisite for a marriage.

 In 1973, Gaddafi merged civil and sharia courts.

-On March 17, 2011, the UN Security Council passed Resolution 1973, establishing a no-fly zone and authorizing the use of "all means necessary" to protect civilians within Libya.
+On 17 March 2011, the UN Security Council passed Resolution 1973, with a 10–0 vote and five abstentions.
+The resolution sanctioned the establishment of a no-fly zone and the use of "all means necessary" to protect civilians within Libya.

-On 25 October 1975, a coup attempt was launched by a group of 20 military officers, mostly from the city of Misrata.
+On October 1975, a coup attempt was launched by a group of 20 military officers, mostly from the city of Misrata, which led to the arrest and executions of the coup plotters.
+Also in 1975, Gaddafi published The Green Book.

 Since 1975 the number of public universities has grown from two to twelve.

-In February 1977, Libya started delivering military supplies to Goukouni Oueddei and the People's Armed Forces in Chad.
+In February 1977, Libya began delivering military supplies to Goukouni Oueddei and the People's Armed Forces in Chad.

-On November 1977, Libya adopted a plain green national flag, becoming the only country in the world with a plain-colored flag at that time.
+On 19 November 1977, Libya adopted its plain green national flag, the only plain-coloured flag in the world at the time.

-From 1977, the official name was "Socialist People's Libyan Arab Jamahiriya".
+In 1977, the official name of Libya was changed to "Socialist People's Libyan Arab Jamahiriya".

 Since their introduction in 1980, the number of higher technical and vocational institutes has grown to 84.

-In 1982, Libya hosted the African Cup of Nations and the national team almost won, losing to Ghana on penalties 7–6.
+In 1982, Libya hosted the African Cup of Nations.
+The national team lost to Ghana on penalties 7–6.

-From 1986, the official name was "Great Socialist People's Libyan Arab Jamahiriya".
+In 1986, the official name of Libya was changed to "Great Socialist People's Libyan Arab Jamahiriya".

-Between 1995 and 1998, Cyrenaica experienced political instability due to tribal allegiances of local troops.
+Between 1995 and 1998, Cyrenaica was politically unstable, due to the tribal allegiances of the local troops.

 As of 2006, the last recorded rainfall at Uweinat was in September 1998.

-Between 1995 and 1998, Cyrenaica experienced political instability due to tribal allegiances of local troops.
+Between 1995 and 1998, Cyrenaica was politically unstable, due to the tribal allegiances of the local troops.

 In 1998 the budget allocation for education represented 38.2% of Libya's national budget.

-In 2000, approximately 28% of the population lacked access to safe drinking water in Libya.
+In 2000, approximately 28% of Libya's population did not have access to safe drinking water.

-In September 2003, UN sanctions against Libya were lifted as the country began to reintegrate into the global economy.
+In September 2003, UN sanctions against Libya were lifted.

-In December 2003, Libya announced it would abandon its programs to build weapons of mass destruction.
+In December 2003, Libya announced that it would abandon programs to build weapons of mass destruction.

-After 2003, Libyan authorities privatized over 100 government-owned companies in various sectors, including oil refining, tourism, and real estate.
+After 2003, Libyan authorities privatized more than 100 government-owned companies in industries including oil refining, tourism, and real estate.

-In 2003, Gaddafi announced that his regime's weapons of mass destruction were disassembled, and Libya was transitioning toward nuclear power.
+In 2003, Gaddafi announced that all of his regime's weapons of mass destruction were disassembled, and that Libya was transitioning toward nuclear power.

-As of 2004, the number of university students increased to more than 200,000, with another 70,000 enrolled in the higher technical and vocational sector.
+As of 2004, there were more than 200,000 university students and another 70,000 enrolled in the higher technical and vocational sector in Libya.

-In 2004, the International Religious Freedom Report noted that bishops, priests and nuns wear religious dress freely in public and report virtually no discrimination.
+The International Religious Freedom Report 2004 noted that bishops, priests, and nuns could wear religious dress freely in public and reported virtually no discrimination, while also enjoying good relations with the Government.

-By 2005, following the lifting of sanctions, there were 1.5 million yearly air travelers in Libya.
+By 2005, after sanctions were lifted, there were 1.5 million yearly air travelers in Libya.

-By 2005, the agriculture sector declined rapidly, comprising less than 5% GDP.
+By 2005, the agriculture sector in Libya comprised less than 5% of GDP.

-In 2007, Saif al-Islam Gaddafi initiated the Green Mountain Sustainable Development Area project to promote tourism and preserve Greek ruins in Cyrene.
+In 2007, Saif al-Islam Gaddafi was involved in the Green Mountain Sustainable Development Area, which sought to bring tourism to Cyrene.

 Since 2007 some new private universities such as the Libyan International Medical University have been established.